ivotron/blackswan-position-popper/paper/paper.md

 **Technology Transfer**

-Organizations with _Research and Development_ units such as tech companies and government-funded institutions (DOE labs, NASA, universities) spend significant amounts of resources transferring technology from R&D to production environments.
-Deploying an instance _Black Swan_ internally, using a public one (or connecting a public with a private one), would allow organizations to streamline tech (and knowledge) transfers.
+Organizations with Research and Development (R&D) units such as tech companies and government-funded institutions (DOE labs, NASA, universities) spend significant amounts of resources transferring technology from R&D to production environments.
+Deploying an instance _Black Swan_ internally (or using a public one) would allow organizations to streamline tech (and knowledge) transfers.

 **Research Curation**

-In the past decade, institutional libraries have invested a significant amount of resources to the creation of _Data Repositories_.
+In the past decade, institutional libraries have invested a significant amount of resources in the creation of _Data Repositories_.
 These efforts are aimed at systematically managing the output of research.
 For example, EU's [OpenAIRE](http://openaire.eu/) initiative is a catalog of software and data containing more than 80